CodeUpdaterBot/StreamStein/README.md

 ## Anime
 You can also watch Anime, the App checks if a Movie or Series is an Anime and then sources its Metadata from [AniList](https://anilist.co/) instead of [tmdb](https://www.themoviedb.org/). <br></br>
-Media Files for Animes are scraped from AllManga.to (i stole this mechanic from [ani-cli](https://github.com/pystardust/ani-cli)).
-The App directly gets .mp4 Files and doesnt evem show you the AllManga website, you can also download these Files, just like any other Content.
+Media Files for Animes are scraped from AllManga.to (original technique from [ani-cli](https://github.com/pystardust/ani-cli)).
+The App directly gets .mp4 Files and doesnt even show you the AllManga website, you can also download these Files, just like any other Content.

 ## Requirements